 So are the TV cameras and the media horde that turned up, along with several hundred supporters of both sides, for the bail application of Mluleki Ndobe, mayor of the Harry Gwala district municipality, the day before.

 There’s a small group of people with a loudhailer calling for a local man accused of stabbing two youngsters to be denied bail.
-None of the pedestrians who pass by on their way to the KFC store across from the court appear to be particularly interested in what they have to say.
+None of the pedestrians who pass by on their way to the Kentucky Fried Chicken store across from the court appear to be particularly interested in what they have to say.

 There’s nothing to suggest the mayhem of the day before, when charges of murdering former ANC Youth League secretary general Sindiso Magaqa and attempting to kill fellow councillors Jabu Masiya and Nontsikelelo Mafu were withdrawn against Ndobe and municipal manager Zwelibanzi Sikhosana because of insufficient evidence.